magento/pwa-studio/pwa-devdocs/src/pagebuilder/index.md

 **Master Format parser**: The master format parser function (`parseStorageHtml()`) decomposes the master format HTML into the content type HTML fragments (HTMLElements) that compose the master format.
 The parser sends the content type HTML to the correct property aggregator (`configAggregator`) using the configuration object.

-**Configuration object**: The configuration object (`contentTypesConfig`) provides a kind of registry for retrieving a content type's property aggregator and corresponding Page Builder component.
+**Configuration object**: The configuration object (`contentTypesConfig`) provides a kind of registry with a function for retrieving a content type's property aggregator and corresponding Page Builder component.
 The configuration object provides the integration point for your own custom content type components.
 See [Set up component] for details.

 **Content Type Aggregator** (extension point): The content type aggregator (`configAggregator`) is a function that retrieves content and style properties from the content type HTML (using DOM properties and framework utility functions).
 These properties are returned as a flat object for use within the content type component.
 You will need to create an aggregator for each of your own custom content types.
 See [Add aggregator] for details.